Tony K.Y. Lim, Ph.D.

 Self amplifying RNA engineering

-Design of self-amplifying RNA constructs that inhibit diverse double-stranded RNA sensing and inflammatory signaling pathways using proteins expressed via cap-independent translation.
+Design of self-amplifying RNA constructs that intrinsically inhibit diverse double-stranded RNA sensing and inflammatory signaling pathways using proteins expressed via cap-independent translation.

 -